amartinrmit/pypadf/README.md

     pyshtools==4.13.1

 To install with conda (suggested), create and activate a conda environment and install the packages.
+This may take 10-15 minutes to install all from scratch.

     conda create --name pypadf python==3.9 -y
     conda activate pypadf